Saba (island): 18th and 19th centuries

+20th and 21st centuries

-In 1943, Joseph 'Lambee' Hassell, a self-taught engineer, began building a road on Saba, drastically improving transport on the island, which prior to that had been carried out only by foot or by mule.
+In 1943, Joseph "Lambee" Hassell, a self-taught engineer, designed the road on Saba, which was built by hand by island residents.
+It drastically changed transport on the island, which had been carried out only by foot or by mule previously.
 An airport followed in 1963, and a larger pier geared for tourist boats in 1972.
 As a result, tourism increased, gradually becoming a major part of the Saban economy.

-In 1978 Venezuela and the Kingdom of the Netherlands signed the maritime limits treaty that defined the extension of the Dutch and Venezuelan exclusive economic zone in 2 areas, the first one between the islands of Aruba, Curaçao and Bonaire (in front of the State of Falcon in Venezuela and next to the Los Monjes Archipelago) and a second area further north that includes the islands of Saba and St. Eustatius, the latter taking as a reference the Isla de Aves (the northernmost point of Venezuela in the Caribbean Sea).
+In 1978, Venezuela and the Kingdom of the Netherlands signed the maritime limits treaty that defined the extension of the Dutch and Venezuelan exclusive economic zone in two areas, the first between the islands of Aruba, Curaçao, and Bonaire (in front of the State of Falcon in Venezuela and next to the Los Monjes Archipelago) and a second area further north that includes the islands of Saba and St. Eustatius, the latter taking as a reference the Isla de Aves (the northernmost point of Venezuela in the Caribbean Sea).
 At that time, the six islands were part of an administrative entity called the Netherlands Antilles.
 The treaty recognizes an equidistant or median line between the Island of Aves and the Island of Saba as a maritime boundary.

-A status referendum was held in Saba on 5 November 2004.
-86.05% of the population voted for closer links to the Netherlands.
+A status referendum was held in Saba on 5 November 2004, and 86.05% of the population voted for closer links to the Netherlands.
 This was duly achieved in October 2010, when the Netherlands Antilles was dissolved and Saba became a special municipality of the Netherlands.

 Geography and ecology

 Saba is a small island at 13 sqkm in size and roughly circular in shape.
 It lies north-west of Sint Eustatius and south-west of Saint Barthélemy and Sint Maarten.
-The terrain is generally mountainous, culminating in Mount Scenery in the island's centre.
+The terrain is generally mountainous, and the centre of the island is dominated by its volcanic peak, Mount Scenery, which stands 870 m above sea level.
 Off the north coast lies the much smaller Green Island.